 Some persons unfamiliar with Mississippi may have heard exagerated stories of insects, snakes, and alligators that make you hesitate to visit the Trace.
 Let's lay those to rest.

-Gators - none on the Trace, and almost none in Mississippi except in a few coastal counties.
+Gators - none on the Trace, and rare in Mississippi except in a few coastal counties.
 Go to the Zoo in Kamper Park if you want to see a gator.

 Snakes - lots in this area, and some are neighbors of the Trace.
 Most snakes you will see on the Trace are harmless.
 Most common are Black, Green, King, Garter, and Rat snakes.